nvana/RedMon/README.md

 After that you have to build the app `npm run build`

-Then, you can start `npm run server` and `npm run dev` to start both backend and frontend.
+Then, you can start both `npm run server` and `npm run dev` to start both backend and frontend.

 ## Tools
 * npm